aggregat4/dendriform/JOURNAL.md

 So unimplemented in the domUndeleteNode in DomCommandHandler, and that one implies this whole thing.

 Maybe I need to prototype a proper RE:DOM component tree on a separate project with less baggage to see how it works.
+Do this in JSFiddle.

+## 8.6.2018

+Implemented a [JSFiddle with an updating RE:DOM tree](http://jsfiddle.net/d1zwfbt6/35/) that seems to work fine.
+Will now try to port that pattern to the main project.